transcom/mymove-docs/docs/backend/guides/service-objects/validation.md

    * Not validating the version of the model that would be saved to the database, meaning there's potentially room for errors to be introduced when the original model gets the requested changes applied.

-For the purposes of these docs, we'll use the first pattern shown, using the merged and original versions of the `Cat`.
+For the purposes of these docs, we'll use the first pattern shown, using the merged and original versions of the `Pet`.

 ##### Implementing the `Validate` Interface